jgreenemi/Parris/docs/CONFIGURATION.md

  In either case, Lambda will feed the trainer-script into the CloudFormation template for you when launching the CloudFormation stack, and it'll run as the EC2 instance userdata script - basically the first script that is run on the server after it has been spun up.

 * Example: `trainer-script.sh`

+### `stack-replacement` ###

+A Boolean value for deciding how to handle a pre-existing CloudFormation stack.
+Let's say you run the Lambda function twice for this particular training job.
+The Lambda function will, on its second execution, see that there's already a CloudFormation stack for your training job.
+With this value set to `true`, the Lambda function will fire an update of that stack, which can involve a terminate and replacement of that EC2 instance.
+In other words, if you're keeping your training results on the instance instead of having your trainer-script, you definitely do not want this to be set.

+On the other hand, if this parameter is set to `false` or if you omit it from the config altogether, the function will just error out and leave the existing stack in place.
+If you're saving your training results on the instance, this is likely the option you want.